Reference

 VIRUSTOTAL_API_KEYskill-scanner.virustotalscanners.skill_scanner.use_virustotal=true.Required when the skill scanner is wired up to ask VirusTotal.

-SPLUNK_ACCESS_TOKENobservability.splunkA Splunk audit sink is enabled.The HEC token.
+SPLUNK_ACCESS_TOKENobservability.splunkA Splunk HEC destination is enabled.The HEC token.

 DEFENSECLAW_SKILL_SCANNER_LLM_KEYskill-scanner.llmThe skill scanner uses LLM and has a custom llm.api_key_env override.Only tracked when there's a custom override; otherwise falls through to DEFENSECLAW_LLM_KEY.

 The names you see in keys list are the effective ones.
-If you set guardrail.judge.llm.api_key_env: MY_JUDGE_KEY, the table shows MY_JUDGE_KEY — not the canonical JUDGE_API_KEY — because that's the env var the running gateway will actually read.
+If you set guardrail.judge.llm.api_key_env: MY_JUDGE_KEY, the table shows MY_JUDGE_KEY rather than JUDGE_API_KEY.
+Additional enabled Splunk/Galileo destinations and custom-provider overlay entries can add more rows after the eight baseline entries.

 DefenseClaw routes every LLM call through Bifrost (Go gateway) or LiteLLM (Python scanners).
 Both layers derive the provider-specific key from DEFENSECLAW_LLM_KEY plus the model prefix on the configured model name (openai/, anthropic/, bedrock/, vertex/, azure/, ollama/, …).
 You don't need to set OPENAI_API_KEY separately — the unified key is the only knob.
 See cli/defenseclaw/scanner/_llm_env.py for the mapping.